 Let us observe a fast acceptable and pleasing to the Lord.
 True fasting is to put away all evil, to control the tongue, to forbear from anger, to abstain from lust, slander, falsehood and perjury.
 If we remove these things, then is our fasting true and acceptable to God.

 This hymn is found in the Aposticha from the book of The Lenten Triodion.
-It was chanted during the Vespers service on Monday evening.
+It was chanted during the Vespers service on Monday evening the 14th.

 Fasting is not just about food; it is also about practicing discipline and self-control.
 Essentially, this discipline of fasting, by simply controlling what goes into our mouth, provides us with the means to approach the ultimate goal and participate in the holiness of God.
 The tradition of the Orthodox Church shows us the whole person of body and soul is involved, in a spiritual and total commitment to God.
 The aspect of material fasting regarding dietary elements is temporary, while the spiritual component includes even greater challenges and expectations, and is sustained throughout our life.